DIY Holiday Gifts: Homemade Cranberry Body Butter Recipe for Dry Skin

 .05 oz. pure tapioca starch

 I used both the Cyclomethicone and the tapioca starch to make this cranberry body butter recipe less greasy.
 You can omit one or either however it will alter the feel of the final product.
 For the fragrance I used a Frosted Cranberry fragrance oil but you can choose your favorite or omit it for an unscented body butter.
-(You can also use Cyclomethicone in this awesome dry body oil spray recipe.)
+(You can also use Cyclomethicone in this awesome dry body oil spray recipe as well as my vanilla & fig non-greasy body butter recipe.)

 Stir well and use a stick blender if needed to fully incorporate the color.
 It will want to settle onto the bottom if not mixed thoroughly.
 Allow to harden overnight then stir once more before use.
 (You can speed this up by placing your cranberry body butter in the fridge.)